-Preparation: This Group remains intact with Full, Touring and Street classes.
+Preparation: This Group remains intact with Touring and Street classes.
 Group and Class awards only.
 All years of Porsches can now enter a Preparation class.

 Restoration: This Group remains to be for older restored Porsches.
 Full classes only.
-Group and Class awards only.
+Group and Class awards only mostly stored.
+The "low mileage preserved automobiles" will not be eligible for the "PCA Preservation" group award.

 Preservation: This Group remains to be for older, unrestored Porsches.
 Full classes only are for those cars driven.
 Group and Class awards apply to these classes.
-Added for 2019 are classes for mostly stored.
-The "low mileage preserved automobiles" will not be eligible for the "PCA Preservation" group award.
-Performance: This Group was eliminated.
-Cars previously entered in this Group can enter in either Limited Production (PP12F/T/S), Modified (PP13F/T/S) or Factory Race (PP14F/T/S) class in the Preparation Group.
+Added for 2019 are classes for